What is CPP?

 Growth of hair on the legs, arms and underarms is a normal sign of puberty, however, early growth of hair may be a sign of CPP.
 This hair may be fine and light colored, or, it may appear thicker, darker or curlier.
 In children with CPP, this type of hair can appear as early as age 2.

 A normal change during puberty is the emergence of pubic hair.
 However, children with CPP may begin to show these symptoms before you expect puberty to begin.
-You may notice it is light and straight at first, and over time, it may become dark, course and curly.
+You may notice it is light and straight at first, and over time, it may become dark, coarse and curly.

 Puberty causes the release of hormones that may increase your child’s sweating.
 This increase in sweat can cause a new, stronger body odor than what you may be familiar with.
 If this is happening at a younger age before you expect puberty to begin, it may be a sign of CPP.